 - Create 1 to 5 jobs, within the first 6 months of activity, and make a minimum investment of €75,000 in the acquisition of tangible or intangible fixed assets within the 2 first years of activity;

-- Create 6 or more jobs, withing the first 6 months of economic activity.
+- Create 6 or more jobs, within the first 6 months of economic activity.

-Furthermore, the jobs to be created need to be on a full-time basis and to be performed by a residents, for tax purposes, in the Autonomous Region of Madeira, regardless of their nationality.
-Company directors can obviously count as jobs posts, but need to fulfill the requirements above-mentioned.
+Furthermore, the jobs to be created need to be on a full-time basis and to be performed by residents, for tax purposes, in the Autonomous Region of Madeira, regardless of their nationality.
+Company directors can obviously count as jobs posts, but need to fulfil the requirements above-mentioned.

 The above economic substance requirements needed to obtain the lowest corporate income tax rate in the EU, through the MIBC, make it comply with the OECD and EU guidelines economic substance.
 This is because:

-- It assures adequate expenditure in the MIBC proportionate to the level of activity and have adequate physical presence in the MIBC (e.g. office space, facilities and employees).
+- It assures adequate expenditure in the MIBC proportionate to the level of activity and has an adequate physical presence in the MIBC (e.g. office space, facilities and employees).

 It goes without saying that investors looking into relocation or incorporation within the Madeira International Business Center are also capable of providing the economic motivation for the operation based on several factors, among which we highlight the following: profit motive, improvement of business position (market share); growth, risk reduction, better control over the operations, leverage and even in some cases the beneficial owner is also relocating to Madeira to live.

 Taking into consideration the above, the Madeira International Business Center is one of the leading jurisdictions, within the European Union, to provide the best of both worlds: low corporate taxation and the characteristics needed to assure that internationally recognized substance requirements are met.